Lightweight and with good gliding, the 10 mm Tiger

 , an exclusive braiding that makes the core and the sheath in solidarity, ensures a perfect balance of the string and gives it unique characteristics: It reduces the impact force, increases the number from falls, allows the rope to retain its dynamic properties throughout its useful life and eliminates sheath slippage.

-technology, previously reserved for semi-static ropes, is now available in the dynamic rope range.
+technology, until now reserved for semi-static ropes, is now available in the dynamic rope range.
 BEAL has managed to unite the core and the sheath of these dynamic strings to limit the movements between the 2 parts, to optimize their operation.
 Strings swell less, are more flexible, easier to handle, and last longer.
 By having a cover that is smoother than a classic rope, friction on the carabiners and on the rock is reduced, abrasion resistance is further improved and rope retrieval is much easier for effortless carabiners.
 The climber really has the feeling of climbing with a much thinner and lighter rope, as the fluidity is greater and it retains all the benefits of belaying with a larger diameter rope.

 - Length: 80 m.